OzMaatuk/AutomationProject/README.md

 ## introducing tests scenarios in TestCases.py

-the tests implemented as a unittest followed python unittest package where every test implement a simple scenario of actions over ariel moodlearn web pages
+the tests implemented as a unittest followed python unittest package, where every test implement a simple scenario of actions over ariel moodlearn web pages.

 enjoying unittest framework features
     https://docs.python.org/2/library/unittest.html

-the project OOP structure builded following page object desing pattern when presenting every page in the web as c class thats include all the actions on thhat page testing stategy focus on the index (main) page of ariel moodlearn webpage its very powerful when using python object flexibility more users and password for the tests are writen in usersfile.json
+the project OOP structure builded following page object desing pattern, when presenting every page in the web as c class thats include all the actions on thhat page, testing stategy focus on the index (main) page of ariel moodlearn webpage, its very powerful when using python object flexibility, more users and password for the tests are writen in usersfile.json

-more comments and explanations over the code
+more comments and explanations over the code.

-How should the testing be carried out

 ## EXTRA - runWithJSONscrpt.py
 for more efficient way,
-i made a script that will run all testsuites over every user in the json file run it like: python runWithJSONscrpt.py usersfile.json
+i made a script that will run all testsuites over every user in the json file

+run it like:
+python runWithJSONscrpt.py usersfile.json